 Artisan Benthyas is the Prime Minister of Parrius, supported by the Crown and noble Barony alike.

-Bad Tempre the Huckleberry is the Prince, holding oaths of fealty from the noble council and chosen representative of the Foreign Crown.
+Bad Tempre the Dirty Pirate is the Prince, holding oaths of fealty from the noble council and chosen representative of the Foreign Crown.
 He wields authority over all civil and military affairs.

 The government of Parrius is as follows:

 The Blazing Spear Ziel Santelis, Piercing Light is the Quest Master.